 Over the past two decades, researchers have identified several mutations that allow for a more rapid diagnosis.
 In addition, researchers have shown that nearly 25% of patients with JMML have syndromes that make developing JMML more likely, including neurofibromatosis type 1 (NF1) and CBL syndrome.

+Research is currently ongoing to develop a test to determine which patients are most likely to benefit from a transplant versus those who would benefit from less intensive treatments.
 Treatment with a stem cell transplant has also become much safer thanks to advances in clinical research.
 Still, only about 50% of kids with JMML survive five years beyond diagnosis.
-Researchers are currently working to learn more about JMML to develop better treatments to improve survival for kids with JMML.

 Read more on the St. Baldrick’s blog: